-Here's a note from Karl, Killerton's Head Gardener about the garden in June.
+Here's a note from Karl, Killerton's Head Gardener about the garden in September.

 Elsewhere around the garden

 We hope you enjoy your visit, and if you have any questions for the team please do stop us and ask.